 So on Friday morning I drove into Bracknell with Chris as usual, except this time he dropped me off at the train station, rather than work.
-I jumped on a train to Reading (oooh, it’s all sparkly and new after it’s makeover), and the on another train down to Bath where Mum, Dad and Grandma picked me up, and on we drove to St Ives!
+I jumped on a train to Reading (oooh, its all sparkly and new after it’s makeover), and then on another train down to Bath where Mum, Dad and Grandma picked me up, and on we drove to St Ives!

 Saturday morning I was rudely awoke by the seagulls (who continued to be rude to me all day – read on for details!) at 8:30am and didn’t go back to sleep – practically unheard of for me at weekends!